nachodele/TFG/Demo_streamlit/template.md

 * Rules/Productions:
     - Check consistency with the required grammar type.
     - Identify invalid or improperly defined rules.
+    - **Critical CNF Validation Step:**
+    Before applying the CYK algorithm or evaluating CNF conversions, verify **every production** adheres strictly to these forms:
+                - Valid Forms:
+                    - A → BC: exactly two non-terminals, two uppercase letters.
+                    - A → a: exactly one terminal, one lowercase letter.
+                    - S → λ: only allowed for the start symbol if λ ∈ L(G).
+                - Invalid Forms:
+                    - Any rule with >2 symbols on the RHS (e.g., `A → BCD`, S → ASA | BSB).
+                    - Any rule mixing terminal and non-terminal (e.g., `A → aB`).
+                    - λ in non-initial symbols (e.g., `B → λ`).
+    - For CNF: Ensure all rules are `A → BC`,`A → a`, or `S → λ`.
+    - Before applying the CYK algorithm check if the problem statement grammar is in CNF.
+    - **Critical Steps for Recursion Analysis**:
+        1. Recursion Detection:
+        - Direct Recursion: Identify rules of the form X → Xα (e.g., S → Sa).
+        - Indirect Recursion: Check derivation chains like X → Yα → ... → Xβ (e.g., S → A, A → S).
+        - Single Non-Terminal with Two-Level Derivation:
+            - If the grammar has one non-terminal (S) and a derivation tree with two levels, verify if S appears in both levels (e.g., S → Sα at level 1).
+            - Implication: This indicates recursion, making the language infinite.
+        2. Language Cardinality Deduction:
+        - If recursion is detected (direct/indirect/single-non-terminal case): The language is infinite (e.g., S → Sα | β generates βα, βαα, βααα, etc.).
+        - If no recursion exists: The language is finite (e.g., S → a | b has cardinality 2).
+        3. **Critical Step for Left Recursion Elimination** (only if recursion is detected):
+            - Ordering Non-Terminals:
+            - Non-terminals are processed in a fixed order (e.g., S, A, B, C).
+            - All productions of the form `A_i → A_jβ` (j < i) are expanded using `A_j`'s current rules.
+            - Replace Indirect Dependencies:
+            - Example: `C → SaaB` becomes `C → abS'SaaB` after processing `S → abS'`.
+            - Eliminate Direct Recursion:
+            - Recursive rules like `S → SaB` are split into `S → abS'` and `S' → aBS' | λ`.
+    - Validate Language Type:
+        - If the target language is inherently non-context-free, flag solutions claiming a CFG exists.
+        - Theoretical Reference: Use the Pumping Lemma for CFLs to justify impossibility.
+    - Check Cross-Dependency Tracking:
+        - Non-terminals must track all interdependent counts (e.g., a’s at start/end and b’s in the middle).
+        - Error Example: A → aA | λ breaks balance by allowing arbitrary trailing a’s.
+    - Prevent Invalid Interleaving:
+        - Ensure rules don’t mix symbols.
+        - Test Method: Derive sample strings.
 * Step-by-Step Procedure:
     - Compare each step of the solution with the procedure described in the reference algorithm.
     - Ensure the solution follows the correct sequence and logic as outlined in standard methods.
 * Conclusions:
     - Ensure logical validity and that conclusions are properly justified.
     - Identify unsupported or incorrect claims.
+    - Do not be redundant.
 * Transition Tables:
     - Verify completeness (all states and symbols covered) and determinism (for DFAs).
     - Check for missing or ambiguous transitions.